OxHainan/cloak-docs/docs/source/develop/language/contents.rst

 It is noteworthy that function in CLOAK also has privacy types according to its data privacy types.
 Typically, there are three function types.

-* PUB,public, iff all data privacy types are **@all**.
+* PUB, public, iff all data privacy types are **@all**.

-* CT,confidential transaction, iff only one private expression exists but not owned by TEE.
+* CT, confidential transaction, iff only one private expression exists but not owned by TEE.

-* MPT,multi-party transaction, iff one involves variables from different parties.
+* MPT, multi-party transaction, iff one involves variables from different parties.

 A Simple CLOAK contract